uphold/docs/_ratelimits.md

 Some endpoints have stricter rules as it relates to rate limits.
 These endpoints may additionally take into consideration the user's account or email address.
-For example, there can be 10 requests per 10 minute time period per IP to the `/password/forgot` endpoint;
+For example, there can be 5 requests per 60 minute time period per IP to the `/password/forgot` endpoint;
-but multiple IPs can only make 3 requests per 5 minute time period per user account (e.g. `foo@bar.com`).
+but multiple IPs can only make 5 requests per 60 minute time period per user account (e.g. `foo@bar.com`).

 The following table indicates the current rate limits:

 Endpoint                                  | Requests (per IP) / window | Requests (per user) / window
 ----------------------------------------- | -------------------------: | ---------------------------:
-*Global*                                  |         500 / 5-min window |                          N/A
+*Global*                                  |         250 / 1-min window |                          N/A
-POST /cards/:card/transactions            |         300 / 5-min window |                          N/A
+POST /me/confirm                          |         10 / 10-min window |                          N/A
+POST /me/reports                          |         10 / 10-min window |           10 / 10-min window
-POST /cards/:card/transactions/:id/commit |         300 / 5-min window |                          N/A
+POST /oauth2/token                        |          50 / 5-min window |            50 / 5-min window
+POST /password/change                     |          5 / 60-min window |            5 / 60-min window
-POST /password/forgot                     |         10 / 10-min window |             3 / 5-min window
+POST /password/forgot                     |          5 / 60-min window |            5 / 60-min window
-POST /users                               |         10 / 10-min window |                          N/A
+POST /password/reset                      |          5 / 60-min window |                          N/A

 <aside class="notice">
   <strong>Important Notice</strong>: When performing a considerable volume of transactions, please refer to the <a href="https://support.uphold.com/hc/en-us/articles/360038404532">Transaction and Trading Limits FAQ</a> to know more about Trading Power.